Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Introduction

 The body of the paper contains two parts: the preliminary part --- which consists of mostly known material --- and the main part, where we obtain new results.
-In the preliminary part we give a rigorous definition of one-dimensional Schr\"odinger operators with $\delta$-interactions (Section~\ref{sec:def}), show how to reduce the spectral equations for these operators to discrete linear systems in $\dC^2$ (Section~\ref{sec:system}), provide a formulation of the subordinacy theory analogue for the operators considered (Section~\ref{sec:subord}).
-Further we formulate few results from asymptotic integration theory for discrete linear systems (Section~\ref{sec:BL}) and provide a characterization of the essential spectra of considered operators using the Weyl function associated with certain ordinary boundary triple (Section~\ref{sec:Weyl}).
+In the preliminary part we give a rigorous definition of one-dimensional Schr\"odinger operators with $\delta$-interactions (Section~\ref{sec:def}), show how to reduce the spectral equations for these operators to discrete linear systems in $\dC^2$ (Section~\ref{sec:system}), provide a formulation of { the analogue of the subordinacy theory} for { the considered operators} (Section~\ref{sec:subord}).
+Further we formulate few results from asymptotic integration theory for discrete linear systems (Section~\ref{sec:BL}).
 In the main part, in Section~\ref{sec:class} we study a special class of discrete linear systems in $\dC^2$ and find asymptotics of solutions of these systems.
-After certain technical preliminary calculations in Section~\ref{sec:decomp}, we proceed to Section~\ref{sec:main}, where we obtain asymptotics of generalized eigenvectors for Schr\"odinger operators with point interactions subject to Model I and Model II.
+After certain technical preliminary calculations in Section~\ref{sec:decomp}, we proceed to Section~\ref{sec:main}, where we obtain asymptotics of generalized { eigenfunctions} for Schr\"odinger operators with point interactions subject to Model I and Model II.
 Further we pass to the conclusions about the spectra in bands putting an emphasis on critical points.
-Section~\ref{sec:gaps} is devoted to the analysis of spectra in gaps by means of the Weyl function.
+In Section~\ref{sec:compact} we prove compactness of resolvent differences of two Schr\"odinger operators with point interactions under certain assumptions on interaction strengths and positions of interactions.
+This result is used to show that the spectrum in gaps of the Schr\"odinger operators with point interactions subject to Models I and II remains discrete.